I love knowing that my work makes a real difference. That sense of impact making work and care safer for others is what motivates me every day

 I want others to embrace any diagnosis with open arms and to know that while studying can feel tough at times, success is possible.
 Find the strategies that work for you, be open to your needs, and do not be afraid to ask for support.
 Your differences do not have to hold you back.
 In fact, they can become the very qualities that set you apart and help you thrive as a health and safety professional.

-Most of your health and safety career has been spent in the UK healthcare industry.
+Most of your previous health and safety roles were in the UK healthcare industry.
 What do you consider to be the key health and safety challenges in this sector?

 Healthcare in any format is unique in its scale and complexity.
 Risks range from patient handling and infection control to hazardous substances, large estates, construction projects, and fire safety in high-risk environments.
 The challenge is balancing public finance with robust compliance, while supporting frontline staff to deliver safe patient care and maintain staff safety.
 That balance is demanding but it is also what makes the work rewarding, knowing that staff and patients are safer because of the systems and culture we help to create.